Cs

 Key Applications

-The primary end-uses of Cesium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Cesium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Oil and gas drilling fluids — Cesium plays a vital role in oil and gas drilling fluids, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Oil and gas drilling fluids - Cesium is valued in oil and gas drilling fluids for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Photoelectric cells — Cesium plays a vital role in photoelectric cells, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Photoelectric cells - Cesium is valued in photoelectric cells for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Medical research — Cesium plays a vital role in medical research, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Medical research - Cesium is valued in medical research for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook